Board Certified Oral & Maxillofacial Surgeons

-Our Oral & Maxillofacial Surgeon, Dr. Joseph R. Funderburk and Dr. David J. Lillian, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+Our Oral & Maxillofacial Surgeons, Dr. Joseph R. Funderburk and Dr. David J. Lillian, practice full scope Oral, Maxillofacial, & Dental Implant Surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.

-Dr. Funderburk is certified by The American Board of Oral & Maxillofacial Surgery.
-He is a specialist in dental implants, performing a full range of dental implant and bone grafting procedures.
-He can diagnose and treat facial pain, facial injuries, and TMJ disorders.
+Dr. Funderburk and Dr. Lillian are certified by The American Board of Oral & Maxillofacial Surgery.
+They specialize in dental implants, performing a full range of dental implant and bone grafting procedures.
+They can diagnose and treat facial pain, facial injuries, and TMJ disorders.